South Flats earthwork site

-The South Flats earthwork enclosure is one of less than 10 intact earthworks, located in Western Michigan alongside the Muskegon River, it was originally discovered and excavated by George Quimby, the earthwork itself is about 25 to 30 meters in diameter near a bluff with an overview of the Muskegon.
-Excavations and surveys suggest and attribute, possibly, an Algonkian speaking small-scale society to the formation of the site.
-Archaeologists are yet to grasp a full understanding of the South Flats and other similar earthworks spread across the state of Michigan dated between AD 1350–1650.
+The South Flats earthwork enclosure is one of less than 10 intact earthworks.
+Located in Western Michigan alongside the Muskegon River, it was originally discovered and excavated by George Quimby.
+The earthwork itself is about 25 to 30 meters in diameter, and is near a bluff with an overview of the Muskegon.
+Excavations and surveys suggest and attribute a possible Algonkian speaking small-scale society to the formation of the site.
+Archaeologists are yet to grasp a full understanding of the South Flats and other similar earthworks spread across the state of Michigan, which date between about 1350 A.D. – 1650 A.D.

-Site History
+Site history

 The South Flats Gun Club gained possession of the earthwork in 1929 when they purchased the Muskegon State Game Area in Muskegon County, Michigan.
-According to Donald et al., this likely helped in preservation efforts., although a few small-scale developmental changes(hunting blinds and stations) there was no large noticeable changes to the property.
+According to Donald et al., this likely helped in preservation efforts., although a few small-scale developmental changes (hunting blinds and stations) there was no large noticeable changes to the property.
 This organization held control of the land up and until the 1970s when the Michigan Department of Natural Resources acquired the territory, which proceeded to make the region accessible for recreational use.
 Off-road vehicle use and foot paths for hunters in the historical territory deteriorated the earthwork and efforts to prevent further destruction of the structure took place in the form of barriers to prevent vehicle access.

-Environmental Setting
+Environmental setting

 The earthwork at South Flats sits atop a high bluff, which is bisected by a small spring, with oversight of the lower floodplain of the Muskegon River within the transition zone of the Canadian and Carolinian biotic provinces.
 Movement in the lower floodplain is made difficult by the drainage of uplands via springs and creeks.
 It also lays between a drainage made by Spring Creek on the Southwest end and the Northeastern Mosquito Creek Drainage.
 Vegetation present in the region is dominated by oak and pine forest, with an abundance of cedar swamps, possibly similar to vegetation present in the pre-settlement period.
 Soil in the site is of Rubicon series.